YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If it happened later, after crusts were gone and the skin was closed, the risk is usually lower.
 Still, do not turn one mistake into a day of repeated inspection.
 Panic touching can create more irritation than the original contact.

 Attached scabs should be softened, not picked.
-The patient usually gets into trouble when impatience replaces the washing plan.
+Trouble usually starts when impatience replaces the washing plan.
 Pulling one stubborn crust can open a small point of skin, create bleeding, and restart anxiety.

 Scabs usually need moisture, time, and repeated gentle washing.
 Some come away easily.
 Some areas around existing hair or dense implantation may hold crusts longer.
 That is not a reason to scratch or scrape.

-If crusts remain thick after the normal scab-clearing window, ask the clinic before increasing pressure.
+If crusts remain thick after the normal scab clearing window, do not solve it by increasing pressure on your own.
 The problem may be inadequate softening, fear of washing, dry skin, product buildup, or irritation.
 Each cause needs a different response.

 Visible redness, scabs, or pimples after a hair transplant should be interpreted together.
 A calm dry crust is not the same as wet crusting, pus, spreading redness, or painful bumps.

 Do not massage the recipient area early because someone said it improves blood flow.
-A well-performed hair transplant does not depend on the patient rubbing the grafts for growth.
+A well performed hair transplant does not depend on you rubbing the grafts for growth.
 In the first weeks, the better contribution is gentle protection, clean healing, and avoiding unnecessary trauma.

 Later, once the scalp has healed, gentle massage may help some patients with tightness or awareness of the scalp.
 That is a comfort and mobility issue.
 It should not be sold as a guarantee of better density.